bbqsrc/box/README.md

 * **Cross-platform path support**, with relative paths only and platform-agnostic separators
 * **UTF-8 only, unicode normalised** path names and string data
 * Extensible with **space-efficient attributes in key-value pairs** for records and whole archives
-  * This mechanism is how Unix and Windows-specific file attributes are carried.
+  * This mechanism is how Unix and Windows-specific file attributes are carried
 * Configurable optional **byte-alignment of files** (so you can memory map data easily)
 * Support for files and directories
   * Support for symlinks, hard links and other platform-specific specialities is coming